JuliaPhysics/Measurements.jl/README.md

-Most mathematical operations are instructed, by [operator overloading](https://en.wikipedia.org/wiki/Operator_overloading), to accept `Measurement` type, and uncertainty is calculated exactly using analityc expressions of functions’ derivatives.
+Most mathematical operations are instructed, by [operator overloading](https://en.wikipedia.org/wiki/Operator_overloading), to accept `Measurement` type, and uncertainty is calculated exactly using analytic expressions of functions’ derivatives.

 In addition, it is possible to create a `Complex` measurement with